Pit Lane and Garage Action

-Except for premier race series events the number of crew allowed to attend to cars during a pit stop is small, maybe 3 or 4 persons only.
+The number of crew allowed to attend to cars during a pit stop is often limited by the regulations, maybe 3 or 4 persons only.
 They move rapidly but the stops take several minutes to execute as with this VdeV Endurance Series.
 Driver change is the longest component as each driver installs their own seat mould and then gets strapped in and plugged in to the communications and drink bottle.
 This process usually requires the assistance of two people with the exiting driver often playing a part as well.

 Problem with the bodywork

 Just as this Solution F FOENIX was about to re-join the race an issue was noticed with the bodywork where it had become detached from the front of the car.
 The crew fought valiantly to rectify the problem, pushing, levering and kicking but to no avail.
 Eventually it was decided the only remedy was to push the car into the garage, dismantle the bodywork and fix the issue that way.

 Formula 1 pit stop

 The number of pit crew in a Formula 1 team is large as illustrated by this Williams Racing pit stop practice during free practice in Barcelona 2017.
 Each person has a specific role to play.
 As an indication, each wheel has 3 attendants, one to take the old wheel off, one to place the new wheel on and one to loosen and tighten the wheel nut.